olssonsimon/wp-theme-shell/README.md

 ```

 #####/inc
-Place files you wish to include in your other files here.
+Place files you wish to include in your other files here

 #####/lib
-Place external libraries here
+Place external libraries, custom post types and such things here

 #####/css
 Place css files here